The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Results

 {When $\alpha\ll1$, the coupling term $\alpha(-1-\delta)\sum_{j=1}^3 y_j$ has little effect on the boundary crossing points of the limit cycle, but it does contribute to the dynamics of $x_i$, provided the term $\sum_{j=1}^3 W_{ij} x_j$ is above threshold.
 Thus, to first order in $\alpha$, we may approximate the dynamics as

 where $\Theta$ is the Heaviside function.
 In this form, we have a system of weakly coupled oscillators, $d\x/dt = F(\x) + \alpha G(\x,\y),d\y/dt = F(\y) + \alpha G(\y,\x)$, where

 and

 In this case, although the vector field is not continuously differentiable at the domain boundaries, it is nevertheless continuous, so by Corollary \ref{corl:c0-vector-fields}, we find that the jump matrices are equal to the identity.
 Thus we can establish that for this system the iPRC may be obtained by integrating the adjoint equation in the usual fashion (\textit{cf}.~\S \ref{sssec:piecewise_constant_LC} for an example with nontrivial jump matrices).
 With the iPRC established, we may numerically integrate Equations \eqref{eq:hfun} and \eqref{eq:phase_diff} to predict the synchronization dynamics of the coupled oscillators.
-Figure \ref{fig:threshold} compares the time course of the phase difference $\psi$ predicted by integrating the 1D phase equation \eqref{eq:phase_diff} and the phase difference time course obtained by integrating the full 6D equations.
+The left column panels of Figure \ref{fig:hfuns} shows the numerically computed $H$ function and right-hand side of the phase difference equation.
+Figure \ref{fig:threshold} compares the time course of the phase difference $\psi$ predicted by integrating the 1D phase equation \eqref{eq:phase_diff} and the phase difference time course obtained by integrating the full 6D equations \yp{(Equation \eqref{eq:morrison_curto_full})}.
 The theory and simulations show excellent agreement.}